* This is a professional Version *

 Use of MRI at the initial evaluation is much debated.
 A reasonable approach is to do MRI if symptoms do not resolve after a few weeks of conservative management.
 However, MRI is often done when severe injury or significant intra-articular injury is suspected or cannot be otherwise excluded.

-Draining large effusions (Fig. 3: Arthrocentesis of the knee.) may decrease pain and spasm.
+Draining large effusions (see Figure: Arthrocentesis of the knee.) may decrease pain and spasm.

 Most 1st-degree and moderate 2nd-degree injuries can be treated initially with PRICE, including immobilization of the knee at 20° of flexion with a commercially available knee immobilizer or splint.
 Early range of motion exercises are usually encouraged.
 Severe 2nd-degree and most 3rd-degree sprains require casting for ≥ 6 wk.
 Some 3rd-degree injuries of the medial collateral ligament and anterior cruciate ligament require arthroscopic surgical repair.
 Patients with severe injuries are referred to an orthopedic surgeon for surgical repair.